jhyeokchoi/ONEST/README.md

 - `config.json`: Path to your configuration file.
 - `profile`: (Optional) Add this argument to enable cProfile and generate a `benchmark_profile.prof` file.

+## Input Generation

+For instructions on how to generate input files for ONEST, please refer to the [input4onest](https://github.com/jhyeokchoi/input4onest) repository.

 ## Directory Structure

 *   **`run.py`**: Main execution script for standard fitting via command line.